ProveIR

 }

 Captures stay symbolic in ProveIR (the Capture(name) leaf).
-They are bound at instantiation by ProveIR::instantiate(captures, ...).
+They are bound by the Lysis-backed instantiation entry points such as ProveIR::instantiate_lysis(captures) and ProveIR::instantiate_lysis_with_outputs(captures, output_names).

 Compiler entry point